open-compensation-token-license/license-token-website/wikisrc/open-source-capitalism-opportunities-and-challenges-global-south.md

    - Internet access and technological infrastructure are still limited in many areas of the Global South, which could constrain participation in global open source ecosystems.

 2. **Exploitation Concerns**
    - Open source capitalism could risk exploitation by large corporations that capitalize on global open source communities while providing little compensation or benefits to contributors from the Global South.
+This is a common issue discussed in [unpaid volunteer work](https://www.license-token.com/wiki/unpaid-volunteer-work).

 3. **Lack of Early Financial Resources**
    - While open source licensing reduces the cost of access to software, other associated costs (e.g., hardware, training, scaling businesses) might still be prohibitively high.
+Exploring [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source) could provide solutions.

 4. **Weaker Legal Frameworks**
    - Intellectual property laws and enforcement mechanisms may not provide sufficiently robust protections for developers, making it difficult to ensure fair compensation under models like BSL or SSPL.
 The [distributed Blockchain approach of the OCTL](https://license-token.com) could be a solution for this.